ceq2000/TriviaGame/README.md

 - when user clicks Done button
 - when user clicks on Radio button

-      The Click Event captures the users click and parses the number.

 ## List of Technologies Used:
 - - -
 - HTML